Lakeland Westchester Classic 2020

 What isn't necessary in the round:

 Please do not give me an off-time roadmap unless you are running theory.
-I will be able to follow your train of thought if you sign post!
+I will be able to follow your speech if you sign post!

 Evidence Exchanges: